Rarkness/Obesity-Levels-and-Public-Health/README.md

 Our plan includes deploying the final solution as a static dashboard, where users can explore obesity-related insights.
 The dashboard will be refined as we finalize our models and visualizations.

 ### Results and Conclusions
 Our conclusions and recommendations will be developed as we complete our analysis.
-We anticipate that physical activity and water consumption will be key factors, but our findings may shift as we explore the data more thoroughly.

 ---
 # **Model Objectives**